Modafinil is a powerful nootropic and eugeroic drug (a drug that promotes wakefulness).

 6. Dry Mouth

-Another frustrating side effect of Modafinil is a dry mouth.
-It’s the result of an overstimulation of our central nervous system by Modafinil.
+Another frustrating side effect of modafinil is a dry mouth.
+It’s the result of overstimulation of our central nervous system by modafinil.

-Our body does this during the fight or flight response in order to help us escape a hungry tiger or other dangerous situations.
+Our body does this during the fight or flight response to help us escape a hungry tiger or other dangerous situations.